kunegis/stu/README.md

   applications.
 Allow use case-specific rules to be written in the language itself.
 However, Stu is use case-agnostic.
 * Files are the central datatype.
 Everything is a file.
-Think of Stu as "a programming language in which all variables are files."
-Stu has no variables like Make; instead, files are used.
+Think of Stu as "a declarative programming language in which all variables are files."
+For instance, Stu has no variables like Make; instead, files are used.
 * Files are sacred: Never make the user delete files in order to rebuild things.
 * Do one thing well: We don't include features such as file compression